build2-packaging/bitmagic/README.md

   - depending on yourr compile settings you might need to silcence some warnings before including the bitmagic headers.
-  - the `tests/bench-tpch/driver` has a very long runtime
   - you have to supply compile directives like `-mavx2` yourself
       - please have a look at the `BitMagic` documentation